sferrini/stm32f4-template/Readme.md

 * [GCC ARM Embedded toolchain](https://launchpad.net/gcc-arm-embedded) for ARM Cortex-M. You need this in order to compile and debug your code.
 You can download pre-built binaries for all major operating systems.
 After downloading, just extract the archive somewhere (a good place: /opt/gcc-arm-embedded/), no installation is required.
 The exact location of the extracted folder will be used in the makefile.

 * [stlink](https://github.com/texane/stlink) utility written by texane.
 You need this for flashing the compiled code to the board.
 It also contains a gdb server used to debug your code on the chip.
-Install this from the source code or from brew: ```brew install stlink```
+Install this from the source code or if you are on OS X, you can do it from brew: ```brew install stlink```

 * The [STM32F4DISCOVERY board firmware package](http://www.st.com/web/en/catalog/tools/PF257904).
 You need this library in order to access and use the board's peripherals.
 It contains headers and source files which you compile and link together with your own files.

 * make.
-You need this in order to... make this project. make should be pre-installed on all OS X machines.
+You need this in order to... make this project. make should be pre-installed on all Linux and OS X machines.

 ### Usage